 A drive partition recognition problem causes the error to trigger.
 After partitioning the internal M2 drive, the installer attempts to install the files on the USB.

-- Boot using USB drive > Command Prompt > diskpart> Enter.
+- Command Prompt: Boot using USB drive > Command Prompt > diskpart > Enter.

-- Delete partitions > Convert to GPT to boot in UEFI.
+- Convert GPT to UEFI: Delete partitions > Convert to GPT to boot in UEFI.

-- Now, create a partition in an M2 drive of 10GB and format it as NTFS.
+- Create Partition: Now, create a partition in an M2 drive of 10GB and format it as NTFS.

-- Keep a letter for this partition and the other partition as Unallocated.
+- Partition: Keep a letter for this partition and the other partition as Unallocated.

-- Cut/Paste the files from the USB to the drive partition.
+- Relocate Files: Cut/Paste the files from the USB to the drive partition.

-- The system will boot from the installer and install Windows.
+- Boot: The system will boot from the installer and install Windows.

-The main root cause that I came to know after working around this error is that my system has several SSDs and HDDs, which were creating conflict as the Windows installer was unable to determine which drive to choose to install files.
+After working around this error, the primary root cause I came to know is that my system has several SSDs and HDDs, which created conflict as the Windows installer could not determine which drive to choose to install files.

 I removed all the extra memory drives, even the external ones, and left one in the system where I wanted the installer to save the files.
 And voila!
 It worked.
 The system successfully booted after this fix!

-- Connect a USB to the system > Open a disk management program > Right-click USB > Choose Create Partition > Choose MBR.
+- Choose MBR: Connect a USB to the system > Open a disk management program > Right-click USB > Choose Create Partition > Choose MBR.

-- Select NTFS or FAT32 file system > Label partition > Click OK.
+- Select and Label Partition: Select NTFS or FAT32 file system > Label partition > Click OK.

-Windows could not prepare the computer to boot” error during installation can come up due to several reasons, and users are finding it troublesome to figure out the exact cause.
+Windows could not prepare the computer to boot” error during installation can come up for several reasons, and users find it troublesome to figure out the exact cause.
 After trying out all the fixes above, I recommend that users still experiencing this error contact Microsoft support directly to receive personalized help to fix the issue.

 Related Articles